What Is a Welding Respirator? (N95, P100, and PAPRs)

 Another way to classify filters is by their capacity to capture oil particulates.
 The letters N, R, or P on their designation indicate this:

 - N stands for not oil-resistant filters.
-These are the simplest ones.
-They can filter solid particulates such as welding fumes and grinding dust, and also water particulates in the air.
-However, they cannot filter oil particulates.
+They can filter solid particulates such as welding fumes and grinding dust, and water particulates that may exist in the air.
+But, they cannot filter oil particulates.
 N filters last much longer than R or P filters.
-Keep in mind that you cannot use N filters when oil particulates are in the air because they will degrade fast.
+You cannot use N filters when oil particulates are in the air because they will degrade fast.

 - R stands for oil-resistant filters.
 They are similar to the N filters, but can also filter oil particulates.
 They only offer resistance, which means no more than a day’s work.

 - P stands for oil-proof filters.
 They are similar to the R filters, but offer far longer protection from oil particulates.
 The manufacturer specifies the service life of P filters.